Valakor/CS102-Coursework/PA5 - World of Bombcraft!/GameDesignDoc.md

 #### Missile
 ![alt text](/GamePictures/missile.png "Missile")

 This is the missile that the player can fire.
-It can fly over walls to hit aliens.
+It can fly over walls to hit aliens to a maximum of 5 grid spaces, but does not collide with aliens beforehand.
 Its explosion can extend beyond walls, break _Destructible Walls_, and will extend 2 grid spaces.
 These will be rare, and can only be gotten by picking up the _Missile Powerup_.
 The player starts with one missile, and can only ever have 3 max.

 #### Explosion